renesas/ra-fsp-examples/example_projects/ek_ra8m1/sci_b_lin/readme.txt

          1. The LIN transceiver requires a 12V supply.
 Connect VS to 12V and GND to ground.
          2. For LIN transceiver (TLE7259-3), digital I/O levels compatible with 3.3V and 5V microcontrollers.
-         3. The RX pin of LIN transceiver requires an external pull-up resistor connected to the microcontroller supply to define the output voltage level (as shown in the image above).
+         3. The RX pin of LIN transceiver requires an external pull-up resistor connected to the microcontroller supply to define the output voltage level (refer to the hardware connections image in the .md file).
          4. For LIN transceiver Master Mode, the resistor at JP2 (MODE) must be relocated to the right side: Removing the resistor at the left side and soldering it at the right side.